illinois-cs241/assignment-docs/ideal_indirection.md

 In this assignment, you will be working on managing a mapping of 32-bit virtual address space  to a 32-bit physical address space with 4 KB (kilobyte) pages.
 Each component of virtual memory has been split up into several files to help you build a mental model of virtual memory.
 Reading through these files can start to help you understand the roles of the different hardware and software involved in managing virtual memory.
-You will only have to write two functions in `mmu.c`, but it requires a good understanding of the wikibook and decent knowledge of the rest of the provided code.
+You will only have to write two functions in `mmu.c`, but it requires a good understanding of the coursebook and decent knowledge of the rest of the provided code.

 The rest of this documentation will serve to help you understand the purpose of each file and give you a high level understanding of virtual memory.
 The implementation details of each function are documented in the header and source files.